chipsalliance/chisel/README.md

 ```
 In order to run the following unit tests, make sure you have Verilator installed and loaded
 (Check this by running 'which verilator')

-In order to run the following unit tests, make sure you have Verilator installed and on your `PATH`
-(you can check this by running `which verilator`).

 If the compilation succeeded, you can then run the included unit tests by invoking: